tokio-rs/tokio-uring/DESIGN.md

 dedicated to exposing an io-uring optimal API.
 This new crate will be able to iterate rapidly with breaking changes without violating Tokio's stability guarantee.
-Applications deployed exclusively on Linux kernels 5.10 or later may choose to use this crate and take advantage of io-uring's benefits.
+Applications deployed exclusively on Linux kernels 5.10 or later may choose to use this crate when taking full advantage of io-uring's benefits provides measurable benefits.
+Examples of intended use-cases include TCP proxies, HTTP file servers, and databases.

 [overhead]: https://www.usenix.org/system/files/conference/nsdi14/nsdi14-paper-jeong.pdf
 [bench]: https://github.com/frevib/io_uring-echo-server/blob/master/benchmarks/benchmarks.md